ianvcaldas/smalldisco/README.md

 Check out our preprint at https://www.biorxiv.org/content/10.1101/2022.07.15.500275v1 for details on how it works and examples of use cases.

-You can also check out the smalldisco vingette located in the Wiki tab.

 ## Installation

 Installation steps: